-Door-to-door sale techniques have become increasingly difficult in the era of online shopping.
+Door-to-door sales techniques have become increasingly difficult in the era of online shopping.
 Still, there are particular tips and tricks for door-to-door salespeople that make connections, build networks, and, most importantly, boost sales.
-From engaging with potential clients face to face to providing a tangible example of your product, learning how to sell door to door is a great skill to hone.
+From engaging with potential clients face to face to providing a tangible example of your product, learning how to sell door-to-door is a great skill to hone.

 Noting that you are selling a product and an interactive experience can help develop your door-to-door sales technique.
 With practice and passion for the product, talking with people directly and in person can make a huge difference in a salesman’s productivity and a company’s bottom line.